Skip Navigation

 5. Participate in a county demonstration, speech or judging contest.
 Participation means actually taking part, exhibiting, presenting or doing something positive in the event, not merely attending.

 6. Organize and implement a community service on behalf of 4-H at the community, county or state level.
 You will need to explain the service, what was done, how you helped, your leadership role, and what was accomplished.
-(Service must have been organized by the member showing their leadership role; member may recruit others to complete the project).
+(Service must have been organized by the member and showing their leadership role; member may recruit others to complete the project).